 The calendar of JCMU is designed to allow students ample opportunity for independent travel in Japan both during and after the academic term.
 Many local or regional trips are also possible.
 Hikone is a 45-90 minute train trip from the large, cosmopolitan cities of Kyoto, Nagoya and Osaka.

-Students will be charged standard HWS tuition and fees, room fees, a 1/2 board fee and a $550 administrative fee.
-This will cover credit for a four-course semester, class-related excursions, and room and meals during the homestay as described above.
-Students should plan to bring half of their board fee with them to cover meals not included.
-While these expenses will vary according to individual tastes, we estimate that about $1,250 should be sufficient for students who typically prepare their own meals.
+Students will be charged standard HWS tuition and fees, room fees, and a $600 administrative fee.
+This will cover credit for a four-course semester, class-related excursions, and accommodation.
+Note that no HWS board fee will be charged.
+Students should plan to bring their board fee to cover meal expenses.
 Additional expenses not covered include airfare, books and personal expenses (laundry, entertainment and independent travel).
-We estimate airfare for this program at $1,100-$1,200 from the East Coast and books at $200.
+We estimate airfare for this program at $1200-$1400 from the East Coast and books at $200.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1,500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
-Note that The Study in Japan Endowment Fund is available to HWS students studying in Japan.
+Note that HWS students participating in the Hikone program may apply for a grant through The Study in Japan Endowment Fund.
 For more information, please contact Tom D'Agostino at email@example.com.

 NOTE: This information is subject to change.
 Please see the CGE for more information.